dmaccarthy/sc8pr/README.txt

-sc8pr is a Python 3 package for educational programming.
-It aims to bring the best features of Processing, Scratch, and robotics programming to Python, and to make it easy for both new and experienced programmers to easily create interactive animations and other graphics-based programs.
+An educational programming package for Python 3.4+.
+Inspired by Scratch and Processing, sc8pr’s aim is to make it easy for new and experienced Python programmers to create animations, games, and other graphics-based programs.

 Features include:
-* a simple framework for creating interactive animations
+* a simple, event-driven approach to creating interactive animations
 * image manipulation
-* video effects / transitions
 * sprite management
 * physics-based collisions
+* video effects / transitions
-* GUI
+* a selection of GUI controls

-This is the development fork for sc8pr 2.0.
+* robotics simulator [experimental]